 While on the subject of data, see if your MSP is planning to collect any behavioral data and if so what they plan to do with it.
 Remember back at the start of 2018 when everyone found out that Facebook had been selling personal information?
 Well, Facebook isn’t the only company that does that and more likely than not you aren’t going to want an MSP selling behavioral data harvested from your company.
 On the other hand, a provider may just use that data to improve their services, in which case it may not make a difference to you at all.
 Either way, your organization’s data is precious and you absolutely have to know what an MSP plans to do with it before you just hand it over to them.

 9. What is your team like?

-A chain is only as strong as its weakest link, so when evaluating an MSP you will want at least a basic idea of the kind of what “links” they employ.
-Here are some things to look into when discussing a managed services provider’s team:
+A chain is only as strong as its weakest link, so when evaluating an MSP you will want at least a basic idea of the kind of “links” they employ.
+Here are some things to look into when discussing a Managed Services Provider’s team:

 - Is it a small team, made up of IT experts and security engineers, or is it a large team made up of sales reps, customer service agents, and a few experts sprinkled in?

 - Are they focused more on customer retention or onboarding new clients?

 - What experience level does the team have?
 Are you their first client or have they been in the game for years?

 Another great thing to ask a possible MSP about their team is “How do you evaluate employee candidates?”
 An MSP that stands behind their staff won’t have any problem divulging their hiring process.

 10. What sets you apart from other Managed Services Providers?